Analysis of a Thermosetting Compound During Mold Filling

 In semiconductor devices and electronic modules, very thin gold wires are used to connect large-scale integration chips to the terminals of substrates and lead frames.

-filling, these wires can be deformed due to the flow of molten materials.
-Predicting
+During mold filling, these wires can be deformed due to the flow of molten materials.
+Predicting the

 amount of gold wire deformation is very important for preventing the occurrence of circuit defects.
 A model for deformation was derived from a combination of empirical data and theoretical viscosity values for several semiconductor devices.
 The horizontal displacement of each gold wire is similar to that of an elastic beam under three-point bending with a center load.